 The homeless are among the most underserved group in Salinas, with ESG funding at a level far below what is needed to address the City's homeless issues.
-In response, the City is taking the lead to coordinate additional ESG allocation from HCD ESG and HCD CESH programs for the CoC service area (Monterey and San Benito Counties).
+In response, the City is taking the lead to coordinate additional ESG allocations from HCD ESG and HCD CESH programs for the CoC service area (Monterey and San Benito Counties).
 Additionally, the City is working closely together with the local CoC on a full comprehensive update of a Regional Monterey and San Benito Counties 10 yr.
 Plan to End Homelessness (Lead Me Home Plan).
 Through the DST, ESG-CV funds are used to provide employment training for homeless individuals through neighborhood cleanup activities, and supportive services to help these individuals gain self-sufficiency.
-As CARES Act funding is exhausted in the future, CDBG annual allocations may be used to support the DST.